Urban forestry: University of Toronto

 The University of Toronto during the 1960s was home to some of the most significant forest pathology developments of the decade.
-Two professors at the university (Jorgensen, and media professor Marshall McLuhan), were given the catalyst to pioneer the discipline of "urban forestry" when the crisis of Dutch Elm Disease threatened 90% elm mono-culture at the university.
+Two professors at the university (Jorgensen, and media professor Marshall McLuhan), were given the catalyst to pioneer the discipline of "urban forestry" when the crisis of Dutch elm disease threatened 90% elm mono-culture at the university.
 What made this new discipline different from prior urban tree management strategies was the sense of scale.
 Prior to the 1960s urban trees were managed on a tree-by-tree basis.
-The Dutch Elm Disease finally convinced forest pathologists at the school to consider the urban forest on a systems level, where small changes can create forest-wide effects if not properly managed.
+The Dutch elm disease finally convinced forest pathologists at the school to consider the urban forest on a systems level, where small changes can create forest-wide effects if not properly managed.

 In 1962 this thinking gave Jorgensen a convincing enough argument to secure funding for the world's first "Shade Tree Research Laboratory" in an old dairy plant that the university owned.
 By 1965 the University of Toronto had its first official urban forestry course, called "the Study of Urban Forestry", taught by Jorgensen.
 Only one year later department head, Dean Sisam, applied the term to the previously known courses of "arboriculture and parks management", three years following that the university began creating diplomas for urban forestry; producing seven graduates by 1982.
 The University of Toronto's program has continued and has grown significantly into current times, inspiring many other institutions to offer a similar diploma as the discipline diffused across the globe.

 Erik Jorgensen

 Erik Jorgensen began as a forest pathologist for the federal government in Denmark, he then moved to Toronto in 1959 to begin studies on Dutch Elm Disease (DED).
 Which at the time was spreading through North America at extreme rates and killing thousands of Elm trees in its path.
 He was a professor of Forest Pathology at the University of Toronto throughout the 1960s.
 While being interviewed for a newspaper article in 1969 he defined Urban Forestry as "a specialized branch that has as its objective the cultivation and management of city trees".
 He continued his career at the University of Toronto and his laboratory became increasingly devoted to shade tree research in Canada.
-Jorgensen continued to define and justify the importance of Urban Forestry through his conference papers published in the Shade Tree Research Laboratory throughout the 70's and 80's.
+Jorgensen continued to define and justify the importance of Urban Forestry through his conference papers published in the Shade Tree Research Laboratory throughout the 1970s and 1980s.
 He ended up leaving the university in 1973 to lead a National Urban Forestry program in Ottawa, Canada.